rdkcentral/Dobby/README.md

 The STB kernel should also have veth support enabled to allow for NAT networking: https://cateee.net/lkddb/web-lkddb/VETH.html

-For development, it is recommended to use the Vagrant VM (based on Ubuntu 16.04 LTS) here which has all the necessary libraries and packages preinstalled: https://redgitlab.redembedded.com:8443/rdk-sig-dac/dobby-ubuntu-build-environment-vm/-/tree/master
+For development, it is recommended to use the [Vagrant VM (based on Ubuntu 16.04 LTS) here](https://redgitlab.redembedded.com:8443/rdk-sig-dac/dobby-ubuntu-build-environment-vm/-/tree/master) which has all the necessary libraries and packages preinstalled

 ## Build
 Dobby is a CMake project and can be built with the standard CMake workflow.
 To build, run the following commands.